MazamaScience/air-quality-examples/docs/index.md

-This site provides links to reports and data files generated with the [AirMonitor](https://mazamascience.github.io/AirMonitor) and [AirSensor2](https://mazamascience.github.io/AirSensor2) R packages for working with air quality data with a focus on small particulates -- PM2.5.
+This site provides links to reports and data files generated with the [AirMonitor](https://mazamascience.github.io/AirMonitor) and [AirSensor2](https://mazamascience.github.io/AirSensor2) R packages for working with air quality data.

 Source code for generating all reports and this site is available at:
 [https://github.com/MazamaScience/air-quality-examples](https://github.com/MazamaScience/air-quality-examples)